felipealfonsog/felipealfonsog/README.md

 <br>

   - [TermPDFViewer](https://github.com/felipealfonsog/TermPDFViewer): "TermPDF Viewer" is an open-source PDF file viewer designed to run in the terminal on Linux and macOS.
 It enables users to navigate and explore PDF files directly from the command line, providing an interactive and lightweight experience.
+  - [ProFileX](https://github.com/felipealfonsog/ProFileX): ProFileX is a Linux file management tool with a Qt-based GUI.
+It allows users to list, create, and delete files easily, providing an intuitive interface for efficient file operations.
   - [OptiCPU](https://github.com/felipealfonsog/OptiCPU): OptiCPU: A utility for continuously optimizing system resources, particularly CPU usage, on Linux systems.
   - [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   - [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.